soniah/blog/content/posts/2006-06-19-sharing-application-data-on-a-dual-boot-laptop.md

  Path=/configs/.mozilla/firefox/123456.default
 </pre>

-  * check Firefox runs OK -- if the Profiles screen pops up, you&#8217;ve got some sort of error
+  * check Firefox runs OK -- if the Profiles screen pops up, you've got some sort of error

 ### Mount the Shared Partition in Windows</p>